gke/UAVXArm/wiki/UAVXGeneralControlScheme.md

 ## Gyros and Accelerometers ##

 The gyros and accelerometers are sampled at 500Hz for V3 I2C sensor based boards and 1KHz for V4 SPI based boards.
 Of course the V4 boards can comfortably support loop times of 8MHz or more but we have not found this to be necessary.
 The gyro and accelerometer data is very very noisy as may be expected.
-The noise may be reduced by judicious use of compliant mounts for motors and flight controller as long at does not itself resonate.

 The gyro data is  filtered typically to 100Hz using a simple second order digital low pass filter.
 Gyro data is also slew limited typically to 2000 deg/s/s.